I had asked on Facebook if anyone had any questions about sex and/or marriage since I hadn’t gotten an anonymous question in a couple of weeks.

 Why the shakes and spasms after orgasm?

-That sounded like it might have a fun and interesting physiological cause, so I thought I’d tackle it today.
+That sounded like it might have a fun and interesting physiological cause, so I thought I’d try to answer it today.
+Why do some people shake post-orgasm, whether it be legs, arms, or their whole body and is it something to worry about?

-Many women find that they shake, or have spasms after orgasm.
-For some, it’s slight, for other’s it’s almost a flailing of limbs, and their husband better watch out.
-I’m afraid I can’t find any stats to say how many experience this, but judging by the amount of people asking, I don’t think it’s that rare.
+Many women find that they shake, or have spasms post-orgasm.
+For some, it’s slight, for others it’s almost a flailing of limbs, and their husband better watch out.
+I’m afraid I can’t find any stats to say how many have experienced this, but judging by the number of people asking, I don’t think it’s that rare.
+There seem to be a lot of women whose legs shake after sex.

 Now, I haven’t seen any studies on this, but as far as I can tell, there seem to be four prevailing theories on why this happens.